donghwijung/donghwijung.github.io/_news/ral_gotpr.md

 related_posts: false
 ---

-My paper, "GOTPR: General Outdoor Text-based Place Recognition Using Scene Graph Retrieval with OpenStreetMap", was accepted to RA-L and will be presented in IROS 2025. 🥳
+My paper, "[GOTPR](https://ieeexplore.ieee.org/document/10993325)", was accepted to RA-L and will be presented in IROS 2025. 🥳